brianstearns/IMGrabber/README.md

 ## Installation

 1. Clone the repo
+2. Unpackage the ZIP File
-2. Go to the [Chrome Extensions](chrome://extensions/) Page
+3. Go to the [Chrome Extensions](chrome://extensions/) Page
-3. Select Load Packaged file
+4. Select Load Unpackaged file
-4. Select IMGrabber
+5. Select IMGrabber
-5. Refresh the page
+6. Refresh the page

 Note: After you loda the file into chrome, you no longer need to keep it on your computer